tranhuutuan261103/hidden-gems-travel-app/readme.md

 npm install
 ```

-Create an ``.env`` file at the root of your project with the following.
+Create an ``.env`` file at the root of hidden-gems-travel-app/Backend

 ```dotenv
 DATABASE_URL = YOUR_MONGO_DB_URL